Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_park_percentage.md

 >> - write_to_file *(bool {"TRUE", "FALSE"})* - whether or not to write the results to a new file in the directory specified in the output_dir argument.
 By default, results will be written to file.

->> - output_dir *(string)* – the absolute or relative path to the directory in which the output file will be written.
+>> - output_dir *(string)* – the absolute or relative path to the directory in which the output file will be written in case write_to_file is set to TRUE.
 If not specified, the current working directory will serve as default.

 >>Returns:
 >>> Dataframe as obtained from point_of_interest_file including column for park cover percentage.
 Dataframe will also be written to new file in specified directory (see output_dir argument) if write_to_file set to TRUE.